I Don't Pay Movement: History

 The "I Don't Pay Movement" was first established in 2008 as an activist group which performed acts of civil disobedience – it allowed drivers to bypass highway toll booths and reconnecting electricity to households that lost their access to electricity due to unaffordable bills.
 The group's activities gained massive popularity, allowing "I Don't Pay" to become a social movement, and its actions expanded to organizing anti-fascist and anti-racist demonstrations, labor disputes and general strikes.
 The movement founded a multimedia team that produces videos of professional quality, further promoting the movement.
 The main organizers of the movement also wishes to provide a left-wing counterweight to the far-right activism of Golden Dawn, which also focused on protesting austerity.

 By 2011, the movement inspired a mass campaigning of civil disobedience in which ordinary citizens refused to pay for road tolls, bus tickets or doctors' consultations fees.
 The campaign was endorsed by most left-wing parties of Greece.
 Left-wing parties, such as Syriza, also actively encouraged and participated in the movement – when financial fraud inspectors arrested a restaurateur on the island of Hydra for failing to issue receipts in August 2012, Syriza MPs supported the local population in besieging the local police precinct.
 The campaign also extended to refusing to pay utility bills.
 The movement incorporated social dissatisfaction with austerity measures implemented by the government, and challenged the government's ability to enforce and mandate these policies.

 In March 2012, the movement also became a political party, with Vasilis Papadopoulos as its leader.
 The founding members of the party were also Elias Papadopoulos, Leonidas Papadopoulos, Maria Lekakou and Yannis Damoulis.
 It participated in the May 2012 Greek legislative election.
 It also refined its forms of protest – the party formed small teams of participants who kept toll station barriers open for specific days, and promoted the movement by carrying its flags, posters, stickers and cockades.
 The party also blocked ticket validation machines in Athens.
 The protests were supported by Greek left-wing parties, including Syriza, which encouraged the protesters to continue not paying taxes and fees, and promised to abolish them should it take power.

 In August 2015, the party announced its cooperation with Popular Unity.
+In the 2019 European Parliament election in Greece, the movement ran together with the far-left populist party Course of Freedom; Two leaders of the I Don't Pay Movement, Leonidas and Elias Papadopoulos, ran on the electoral lists of Course of Freedom.
+Ultimately, the party failed to gain any seats.

+The party dissolved in 2020.
+In 2021, Stelios Kouloglou called for a restoration of the I Don't Pay Movement.